snakemake/snakemake/docs/snakefiles/deployment.rst

 With Snakemake 9.14 post-deployment shell-scripts can be provided to perform additional adjustments of a conda environment.
-This might be helpful in case a conda package is missing components or requires further configuration for execution. post-deployment scripts must be placed next to their corresponding environment-file and require the suffix ``.post-deplay.sh``.
+This might be helpful in case a conda package is missing components or requires further configuration for execution. post-deployment scripts must be placed next to their corresponding environment-file and require the suffix ``.post-deploy.sh``.

 .. code-block:: python